rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 - Use
+  -  To summarize and direct users back to existing errors
-  -  Providing guidance on several errors
+  -  To increase visibility of existing errors
   -  When valid form options cause invalid product selections
   -  When validation is not possible prior to submit Don't Use
 - As the Only Indication of an error/s
-## Server-side Validation
+### Server-side Validation
 when the user provides all the data and submits the form, usually by hitting the button, the information is sent to the server and validated.
 The response of the “validator” is sent back to the user’s computer and it’s visualized as either a confirmation message (“everything went fine!”)